Aamina-Khalid/stopwatch/README.md

 ## Technologies Used

 HTML : To create Layout of the website.
 The standard markup language for creating the structure of the website.

-CSS : To style the Layout creted from HTML.

-JavaScript : To add interactive elements and dynamic features to the website.

-HTML : To create Layout of the website.
-The standard markup language for creating the structure of the website.